 - Ensures customer association through content, data, and other elements.

 - Data security needs to be high with privacy features.

 As you figure out the right revenue model, you can plan your entire development and execution of the marketplace app or website.
 A revenue model is quintessential for your business logic when you build a digital marketplace to imbibe it in the web logic.

 Which revenue model to choose will largely depend on the core service or product of your business.
 For example, if you are a ride-hailing business like Uber, a commission-based revenue model is perfect.

-At the same time, for an online reselling marketplace, listing fees model is a great option.
+At the same time, for an online reselling marketplace, the listing fees model is a great option.
 So, choose the best revenue model that suits your online marketplace platform and start the journey towards success!